 Placemaking Week is an international gathering of placemaking thinkers and practitioners.
-In 2017 Placemaking Week will consist of 4 +days of programming - October 10th will be a series of placemaking workshops throughout the city, October 11th will be opening day with a morning meet-up, followed by day tours to nearby cities and workshops ending with a nighttime event, October 12th/13th will be two full days of programming held at Pakhuis de Zwijger with events and two meals provided each day, and October 14th will be a day of local workshops and tours.
+In 2017 Placemaking Week consists of 5 days of programming - October 10th will be a series of placemaking workshops throughout the city, October 11th will be opening day with a morning meet-up, followed by day tours to nearby cities and workshops ending with a nighttime event, October 12th/13th will be two full days of programming held at Pakhuis de Zwijger with events and two meals provided each day, and October 14th will be a day of local workshops and tours.

 When and where is Placemaking Week 2017?

 2017’s Placemaking Week will be held on October 10th - 14th, 2017 in Amsterdam, Netherlands.

 Registration for Placemaking Week is now open!
 Learn more and register here.

 Some side events and workshops may require separate registration due to capacity.
 All registrants will receive an email at the end of September to register for side events.
 Side events, workshops and tours can now be found on our online schedule here.
 We may also announce some events via the conference website, via our newsletters, and on social media in the coming weeks.

 What opportunities will there be to speak at the conference?
 Will there be a Call for Proposals?

 The Call for Proposals has now closed!
 All applicants have been informed of their status.
 If you for some reason submitted an application and have not heard back from us, please email firstname.lastname@example.org for more information.

 We are still currently accepting side event proposals.
 Learn more about what qualifies as a side event here.

 We will continue to update www.placemakingweek.org (including this FAQ page) with all conference updates.
 Make sure to sign up for our Placemaking Week newsletter to receive up-to-date information on registration, program content, speakers, hotels and travel, events and other news.